dlidstrom/GridBook/Readme.markdown

 * GridBook - This is the main assembly.
 It contains the Domain classes and service classes, as well as mappings for [FluentNHibernate](http://fluentnhibernate.org/).
 * GridBook.Test - Tests for the domain classes.
 Uses in-memory [SQLite](http://www.sqlite.org/) to run database tests quickly.
+All tests are using AAA (Arrange/Act/Assert), Behaviour-Driven Development style.
+This works particularly nice with DDD.
 * GridBook.CommandLine - kind of service program that contains many subprograms for different tasks, such as conversion functions (book file to csv), etc. Uses [Castle Windsor](http://docs.castleproject.org/Windsor.MainPage.ashx) DI container for easy extensibility.